MaterializeInc/materialize/doc/user/content/manage/dbt.md

 ## Test and document a dbt project

-[//]: # "TODO(morsapaes) Call out the cluster configuration for tests once this page is rehashed."
+[//]: # "TODO(morsapaes) Call out the cluster configuration for tests and store_failures_as once this page is rehashed."

 ### Configure continuous testing